About One Digital

 Our partners are experts in delivering quality digital inclusion projects and sharing learning and knowledge through the Community of Practice.
 The information and resources we develop are helping build effective community-based digital skills projects all across the UK.
 Our collaborative approach means that we can have an even bigger impact on people’s digital skills for life and work, as well as their confidence and motivation to get online.

 Our approach isn’t just changing the way we think about digital inclusion.
 Its changing people’s lives – helping them learn essential skills in a cost-effective way and allowing more people to participate fully in our increasingly online world.

-One Digital infographic showing our work and achievements in the first year of our current programme (up until May 2018)
+One Digital infographic showing our work and achievements in the second year of our current programme (June 2018 to May 2019)